Eugene Sims: West Texas A&M

 Sims transferred to West Texas A&M where he was recognized as Lone Star Conference Co-Defensive Lineman of the Year in 2008.
-Sims was the Buffs' starting defensive end in all 13 games and registered 56 tackles (18 solo, 36 assisted) and 13 tackles for losses and 10 sacks and eight hurries and two passes broken up.
+Sims was the Buffs' starting defensive end in only 5 games and registered 10 tackles (10 solo, 10 assisted) and 13 tackles for losses and 10 sacks and eight hurries and two passes broken up.

-As a senior in 2009 Sims was the Buffs' leading tackler among down linemen, recording 56 total tackles (19 solo, 37 assists).
-He also had a team-high 13.5 tackles for losses, as well as 7.0 sacks, five pass breakups, five quarterback hurries, four blocked kicks, three forced fumbles and one safety.
+As a senior in 2009 Sims was the Buffs' leading tackler among down linemen, recording 20 total tackles (10 solo, 10 assists).
+He also had a team-high 13.5 tackles for losses, as well as 7.0 sacks, five pass breakups, five quarterback hurries, two blocked kicks, three forced fumbles and one safety.
 Sims was named Lone Star Conference Defensive Lineman of the Year for a second consecutive season, as well as being a First-team All-LSC South Division selection.
 Sims also garnered AFCA small college All-America recognition in addition to being named AP Third-team Little All-America.

 Professional career

-Sims was drafted in the sixth round by the St. Louis Rams.
+Sims was selected in the seventh round by the St. Louis Rams.
 On June 28, 2010, Sims signed a four-year, $1.34 million contract including a $250,000 signing bonus.
 On September 5, 2010, Sims made the Rams 53-man roster.
 On September 3, 2013, the Rams signed Sims to a two-year extension through 2015.
 Sims re-signed with the Rams on a three-year, $10 million contract on March 13, 2016.
-On March 10, 2017, he was released by the Rams.
+On March 10, 2017, he was released by the Rams due to cap space.